-When it comes to photo diary, Big Sur wins over all other similar routes.
-Cruising along California central coast, you simply cannot end up without an impressive Big Sur photo diary (even if you are not particularly fond of the photography or any kind of visual art).
+When it comes to the most photographed road trip destinations in the Golden State, Big Sur always wins.
+Road-tripping along the California Central Coast, you will end up with an impressive Big Sur photo diary (even if you are not particularly fond of the photography or any other kinds of visual art).

-Pristine, diverse, and unbelievably picturesque, Big Sur is arguably state’s most famous road trip destination.
-This nearly 90-miles-long rugged stretch of California coastline between Carmel-by-the-Sea and San Simeon allures with its superior natural beauty, tranquility, and sense of complete surrender in the face of dreamy landscapes.
-All you need are green cliffs and hills, vast ocean, raging waves, and white-sand beaches.
+Pristine, diverse, and unbelievably picturesque, Big Sur is arguably the state’s most famous road trip destination.
+This nearly 90-mile-long rugged stretch of California coastline between Carmel-by-the-Sea and San Simeon allures with its superior natural beauty, tranquility, and a sense of complete surrender to these dreamy landscapes.
+All you need here are green cliffs and hills, the vast ocean, its raging waves and white-sand beaches.
 No more and no less…

 Tips for a More Creative Big Sur Photo Dairy

-However, some tourist-popular places simply scream for your attentions and presence.
-The all-too-familiar and most photographed Bixby Bridge, purple-sand Pfeiffer Beach, and McWay Fall are absolute must.
-But do not follow the crowd in attempt to see these famed sights.
-Instead, stop somewhere in the near distance, for example, on the opposite side of a bridge or road.
-It is still close enough to enjoy the view, but pretty far away from the maddening group of tourists.
+TIP: But do not follow the crowds in attempt to see these famed landmarks.
+Instead, stop somewhere in between, for example, on the opposite side of the bridge or the road.
+It is still close enough to enjoy the view, but pretty far away from the maddening crowd.

-On top of avoiding all the hassle and bustle and frustration with people constantly getting in front of you and blocking the view, you will get the best vistas from the very uncommon positions.
-Furthermore, your Big Sur photo diary will greatly benefit from such untraditional approach of choosing your camera angle.
-Unique pictures, not uniformed images flooded the Internet, will crown your travel portfolio.
+On top of avoiding that frustration when other people constantly get in front of you and block the view, you will get the best vistas from the very uncommon spots.
+Furthermore, your Big Sur photo diary will greatly benefit from such an untraditional angle.
+The unique pictures, not the all-too-similar images that flood the Internet, will crown your travel portfolio.
 And as a bonus, you can forget about excessive cropping and excellent Photoshop skills.

-I hope you will travel along and enjoy this Big Sur photo diary.
+I hope now you can travel along and enjoy this Big Sur photo diary.